Golden Knights vs. Wild: Betting Trends, Odds, Advanced Stats

 Golden Knights Advanced Stats

-- In its past 10 games, Vegas hit the over seven times.
+- Vegas has gone over the total in seven of its past 10 outings.

-- The Golden Knights have had an average of 6.5 total goals scored in their past 10 games, 0.5 higher than this game's over/under.
+- The Golden Knights and their opponents have combined to score an average of 6.5 goals over their last 10 games, 1.0 more than the 5.5 over/under in this matchup.

-- During their last 10 games, the Golden Knights' goals per game average is 2.3 higher than their season-long average.
+- Over their past 10 games, Golden Knights' game goal totals average 8.7 goals, 2.4 goals higher per game than their season-long game scoring average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.